PawseySC/Pawsey-CernVM-FS/README.md

 ## Using CernVM-FS

-Users will simply access the data sets as though part of their file system, e.g. accessing the Galaxy project's data repository web server (Stratum 1) is as simple as this:
+Users will simply access the data sets as though part of their file system, e.g. accessing the Galaxy project's data repository is as simple as this:

     ls /cvmfs/data.galaxyproject.org